-Head of department Mrs Bevis
+Head of department Mrs Ruddy

 The 4 categories of SEND are:

-1) Communication and Interaction
+1) Communication and Interaction (C&I)

-4) Sensory and /or physical.
+4) Physical and /or Sensory Needs (P&SN)

 We are a mainstream school and the majority of our students are expected to reach the educational standards for their age.
 A small number of our students do have special educational needs.
 Students are identified as having SEND when their progress has slowed or stopped and the interventions and resources, we normally put in place do not enable improvement.
 We have specific IEP’s and student profiles which help support their development and speed up progress.